SerenTera/lfg-finder/README.md

 ## Example
-Typing 'lfgfind ai' and then waiting for an lfg will yield this with default settings if there is such a lfg that is not full party:
+Typing 'lfg find ai' and then waiting for an lfg will yield this with default settings if there is such a lfg that is not full party:
 ![lfg](http://i.imgur.com/wZOu8mA.jpg)

 After which you just need to apply to it.
-The search should stop on its own upon joining party, look out for a message that says all searches stopped, else use `lfgstop` without arguments.
+The search should stop on its own upon joining party, look out for a message that says all searches stopped, else use `lfg stop` without arguments.
 ## Other infomation
 - This module is slightly risky because it uses packets that is sent to server.
 Attempts to mask it should not be taken as 100% effective.
 - This module is in initial stages and might contain alot of bugs